 Sandy Chaikin, Chaikin Analytics lead us off.

-She started with a bold question: “What’s holding you back?”
-We’re all “time poor”, but women, especially, must get involved in their financial investments and become more financially fearless.
-After you take the time to learn how to be an investor, you can track your investments in as little as 15 minutes a day.
+She started with a bold question.
+“What’s holding you back?”
+We’re all “time poor”.
+But women must get involved in their financial investments and become more financially fearless.
+Take the time to learn how to be an investor.
+Then you can track your investments in as little as 15 minutes a day.

 Pegi Burdick, The Financial Whisperer.